TimPasquini/BladesInTheDarkGenerators/README.md

 Create a cult to a random forgotten god and assign a random religious practice to it using data on page 305.

 Scores:
 Create a random score using the data for pages 306 and 307.
+Optionally accepts target and client arguments during instantiation.

 Leviathans:
 Uses the Leviathan Song supplement, [available free here](https://bladesinthedark.com/blades-supplements), to create leviathans and spawn.
-Requires the arguments "banal" or "surreal" to decide the leviathan's initial activity.
+Optionally accepts an argument for activity which should be  "banal" or "surreal" to decide the leviathan's initial activity.
+Also optionally accepts a size and treasure index value to define the number of regions on the leviathan and amount of treasure items, respectively, during instantiation.